 The WISC test composites are each made up of individual subtests that measure parts of that composite, including the following, grouped within the composite they are a part of:

-- Verbal Comprehension Index (VCI):
+- WISC Intelligence Test Verbal Comprehension Index (VCI):

 - Vocabulary: Assesses the child’s expressive vocabulary by asking the meaning of various words.